Skip to main content

 Originality and passion, rely on your human traits to outperform AI

 The first Chinese Writing Contest was launched in 2021.
-It was started as a response to an ongoing prevalent belief among Chinese language learners, teachers and test authorities.
+It was started as a response to an ongoing prevalent belief among Chinese language learners, teachers and test authorities, who have championed the idea that students must learn one or two thousand of Chinese characters, just to get started with their reading and writing Chinese.
+Some books are sold as foundation materials, offering only 800-1000 individual characters.

 For a very long time, it has been taken for granted that there is a positive causality between the number of Chinese characters a student has learned and the Chinese reading and writing skills this student has achieved.